-Join Randi Derakhshani for an in-depth discussion in this video Exploring menus (part one), part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Exploring menus (part one), part of Learning 3ds Max.

 In this video, we're going to take a look into the many menus available in the 3ds …Max interface and get a feel for the kind of tools you can find within each menu heading. …While it's impossible to get into every single menu item, you'll learn how the …menus are laid out and where to look in the menus for any particular function or …workflow, to make it easier to work in 3ds Max. …The menu bar is located directly under the caption bar, which is this bar that …has the title in it.
 We're going to start with the button on …the left, which is the Applications button.…